firstdraft/guides/introduction-to-ruby.md

 user_input.downcase == existing_username
 ```

-is part of the process that Twitter goes through to make sure that no one can sign up using the same username as [David Heinemeier Hansson](https://twitter.com/dhh), the creator of Ruby on Rails, even if they tried to be sneaky and use mixed-case.

 Remember our Photogram Database exercise?
-Figuring out which photos were on a user's timeline -- a seemingly complicated task -- ended up being a long sequence of small and simple steps, like the ones above.
+Figuring out which photos were on a user's timeline — a seemingly complicated task — ended up being a long sequence of small and simple steps, like the ones above.
 Most applications are.
 It was tedious for us to do it by hand, though, so now we just need to learn enough Ruby vocabulary to teach the computer to do it for us.
 We'll spend the next several lessons learning just that.

 ## Rails

 Before we dig in to Ruby, let's talk a little bit more about Ruby ***on Rails***.

-Ruby, as a general purpose language, can be used for just about anything -- producing music[^1], flying drones[^2] -- you name it.
+Ruby, as a general purpose language, can be used for just about anything — producing music[^1], flying drones[^2] — you name it.
 What *we* want to do with it, though, is produce useful HTML pages and send them to our users.

-“Ruby on Rails” is just a name for a bunch of pre-written Ruby code -- like what you downloaded when you began this project.
+“Ruby on Rails” is just a name for a bunch of pre-written Ruby code — like what you downloaded when you began this project.
 It already includes, out of the box, all of the plumbing involved with delivering the output of Ruby programs to users through browsers.

-That way, instead of re-inventing the wheel for all that first, we can just get right down to the fun stuff -- bringing our ideas to life!
+That way, instead of re-inventing the wheel for all that first, we can just get right down to the fun stuff — bringing our ideas to life!

 Next, let's learn the [Primary Syntax of Ruby](primary-syntax.md).